1varunvc/How-to-connect-Atom-and-Github/README.md

 # How-to-connect-Atom-and-Github
-This repository essentially includes the simple steps to connect Atom and GitHub in correct order.
+This repository essentially includes the simple steps to connect Atom and GitHub in proper order.
 Please suggest edits shall there be any.

 ## Steps
 [1]